ExpediaDotCom/haystack/haystack-commons/README.md

 ```
 private static final String CLASS_NAME = "JsonSerialization";
 ```
-`CLASS_NAME` never should not contain spaces or periods; if it does, each will be changed to a hyphen.
 ##### Singleton
 Your Servo objects should be singletons, either as static (Java) or object (Scala) variables.
+The MetricObjects variable can be managed by a Dependency Injection (DI) framework or not, as you see fit.
 #### Counter
 ##### Creation
 The code below is a Java snippet that shows the right way to create a Counter:
 ```
-static final Counter REQUEST = MetricObjects.createAndRegisterCounter(SUBSYSTEM, CLASS_NAME, "REQUEST");
+static final Counter REQUEST = (new MetricObjects()).createAndRegisterCounter(SUBSYSTEM, CLASS_NAME, "REQUEST");
 ```
 Because the Servo Counter generates a RATE metric, using upper case for the variable name `REQUEST` and the counter name `"REQUEST"` is recommended because doing so results in an sensibly named complete metric name of `REQUEST_RATE` in